dflex-js/dflex/packages/store/README.md

 - `id: string` - element id.
 - `depth: number` - element depth in DOM tree.
-- `rest: any` - other data you want to store it for each element.
+- `rest: any` - another data you want to store it for each element.

 ```js
 const elm0D0 = {